kfarr3/farr.ai/content/pages/readings.md

 Books I've read and Courses I've taken

+# 2023

+* Warren Buffett - Investor and Entrepreneur - Todd Finkle

 # 2022

 * Team Topologies
-* The chief Data Officer's Playbook
+* The Chief Data Officer's Playbook
 * Crossing The Chasm - Geoffrey Moore
 * Under The Black Flag - David Cordingly
 * You Can Be A Stock Market Genius - Joel Greenblatt